- Joice J

-I can't believe we enter the second day in March, and In Southern California, this would be the start of Spring when the sun is bright, and the flowers start to bloom.
-Although Washington has a different story, it seems Winter will stay a little bit longer.
-It still cold and wet here, so when other bloggers start wearing all these lovely and beautiful spring dresses, here I am, still struggle to adjust myself to cold days in Washington.
+I can't believe we enter the second day of March, and In Southern California, this would be the start of Spring when the sun is bright, and the flowers bloom.
+But, unfortunately, Washington's story differs; winter seems to stay longer.
+It is still cold and wet, so when other bloggers start wearing all these lovely spring dresses, I'm a bit jealous because I still struggle to adjust to cold days in Washington.

-This winter it has been so hard on our skin especially on my little girl, it's her first winter in Washington, she has a hard time to adjust to the weather, and her skin took the worst.
-She got red, dry, and itchy patches all over her body her face got so dried you can see the wrinkle when she smiled and she only nine years old, she shouldn't have lines on her face.
-Her lips chapped and blisters to the point that it hurts when she eats or even smiled.
-One day I found her crying and said, "Mommy, I am a shame of my body and face, I want my old skin back."
+This winter has been so hard on our skin, especially on my little girl; it's her first winter in Washington, and she has a hard time adjusting to the weather, and her skin turn to worst.
+She got red, dry, and itchy patches all over her body.
+Her face got so dry you could see the wrinkle when she smiled; she was only nine.
+She shouldn't have lines on her face.
+Her lips chapped and had blisters; it hurt when she ate or even smiled. the other day I found her crying and said, "Mommy, I am a shame of my body and face; I want my old skin back."
 It breaks my heart to hear her say that.

-Finally, we brought her to the doctor, and she got prescribe by a doctor with Hydrocortisone and a special lotion to heal and moisturize her dehydrated skin.
-Eventually, her skin got better, but the lips still dried and chapped, although we tried several lip balms and nothing works well on her lips except a ridicules an expensive lip balm from the high-end store that cost around $10 to $25.
+Finally, we brought her to the doctor, who prescribed her Hydrocortisone and a special lotion to heal and moisturize her dehydrated skin.
+Eventually, her skin improved, but the lips still dried and chapped; although we tried several lip balms, nothing worked well on her lips except ridiculing an expensive lip balm from a high-end store that cost around $10 to $25.
 So, I decided to make my own; I will be more content with the ingredients since she has sensitive skin.
-After using my lip balm for a day her lips start to make lots of improvement, and now, it heals entirely, and she is an as happy girl as before.
+After using my lip balm for a day, her lips start to improve, and now, it heals entirely, and she is as happy as before.

-I have confidence in using a lip balm that I made myself because I know all the ingredients that I put on it and is a lot affordable than high-end store lip balm, also is so easy to make.
-Here, I would like to share the recipe with you:
+I have confidence in using a lip balm that I made myself because I know all the ingredients I put together, and it is a lot more affordable than a high-end store lip balm but with superior qualities and also easy to make.
+So here, I would like to share the recipe with you:

 2 table coconut oil